 Some of the standouts from the class of 2016 include:

 Francis Githinji: Francis scored a composite C+ on his KCSE and is applying to attend Jomo Kenyatta University to become a veterinarian.
-He learned about the field through Bimeda Veterinary Supply Company in Kenya, a close supporter and friend to the organization.
+He learned about the field through Bimeda Veterinary Supply Company in Kenya, a close supporter, and friend of the organization.
 Francis is sponsored by Andy and Heidi Walz.

 Sponsors of the class of 2016 will receive finalized student plans in September once students have been accepted to the schools and programs to which they are applying.